nullresponse/computing-work/README.md

 * Summon Cthulhu

 Time for a story:

 I want to cry.
 I will cry.
 I have cried. i no longer want to cry

+In order for you to rest your mind, here is some "calming" [music](https://www.youtube.com/watch?v=wJWksPWDKOc)